wkz20042008/kf4005/index.md

 <img src="assets/images/kf4005_image.png" alt="KF4005 image" class="img-responsive center-block"/>

-You will be taught in well-equipped computing laboratories with modern operating systems that you can investigate and experiment with.
+You will be taught in modern operating systems that you can investigate and experiment with.
 Your understanding of operating systems concepts and your practical skills in working with operating systems will be assessed in lab-based coursework exercises.
 This module will help you to develop a sound understanding